-With so many of us being forced to work from home at the moment, I thought I’d share a few of the lessons I’ve learnt to stay super productive working from home over the last 17 years.
+With more of us working from home more than ever before, I thought I’d share a few of the lessons I’ve learnt to stay super productive working from home over the last 17 years.
 Goodness!
 It’s safe to say that I’ve had time to discover what works for me and what doesn’t.

 Working from home is a luxury I am grateful for every day.
 It’s convenient and efficient, it saves time and money and allows me the flexibility to work my schedule around my family commitments.
 I get to work how I choose to work.
 That all sounds fantastic – right up until your printer won’t work, a supplier arrives unannounced when you’re ill and your dog throws up behind your desk.
 So how have I managed to stay sane, motivated and productive?
 Read on for some work at home tips and tricks that have worked for me.